-Note: To use another slider plugin or widget you’ll need to make use of Page Builder and forgo the Page Slider theme setting.
+Note: To use another slider plugin or widget, you’ll need to use Page Builder and forgo the Page Slider theme setting.

 If you’d prefer not to use Smart Slider and instead use another slider plugin or perhaps a widget like SiteOrigin’s own Hero widget, follow these steps:

 0. Your row is now ready for your full-width slider.
-If you’re using the SiteOrigin Hero widget click the Add Widget button in Page Builder and search for SiteOrigin Hero.
-Once inserted, be sure to set the Maximum Container Width to 100%.
+If you’re using the SiteOrigin Hero widget, click the Add Widget button in Page Builder and search for SiteOrigin Hero.
+Once inserted, set the Maximum Container Width to 100%.
 You’ll find that setting in the Design and Layout section.

 If you’d like to insert another slider plugin that produces a shortcode we recommend inserting the default Text widget and pasting your shortcode into the content field.

-Finally, you might notice that there is a gap between your slider and the menu.
+Finally, you might notice a gap between your slider and the menu.
 To remove that gap, scroll down the Page Settings meta box in the right column and disable the option labeled Masthead Bottom Margin.